 4. Stage your home!

-Just like when you have your home listed for sale, you want to put your best foot forward with an appraiser.
+You want to put your best foot forward with an appraiser, the way you would when your home is listed for sale.
+The appraiser is quantifying the value the way a buyer would.
 Put on all your lights, tidy up inside and out, go ahead and get to that deferred maintenance that makes your home look just a little rough around the edges.
-Your goal is to feature the improvements that add value to your home so that the appraiser won’t have to go searching high and low to find them.
+Your goal is to feature the improvements that *add value* to your home.
+Don’t make the appraiser go searching high and low to find them.
+They want to get out of your house and move on to their next assignment.

 Be on hand to answer questions and even take the time to point out features that you think set your home apart.
 The appraiser may or may not agree with what you think adds value, but if you point out something that he or she would have missed otherwise, you’ve done your job.

 This is where everything ties together.
-By the time your appraiser shows up to do the interior inspection, you should have your home looking great, a list of comps and another list of improvements for your home ready to hand to him or her.
+By the time your appraiser shows up to do the interior inspection, your home should look great, the list of comps (see #2) and list of improvements (see #1) are ready to hand to him or her.
 It doesn’t hurt to be courteous to the appraiser and ask if he or she would like some water.
 Let them in, spend some time with them and then let them do their job.

 This is when you might ask them how long they’ve worked in the area or whether they are familiar with where the school boundaries for your school district are.
 If he or she isn’t familiar with the district boundaries, make sure to point them out and keep asking questions.
 Then make a note of what they did or didn’t know.